Esukhia/teachingtibetan.com/docs/interaction/strategies-co-operating.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means that the person has the ability to effectively connect their ideas and comments to the contributions made by others in a conversation.
+They can broaden the discussion's focus and help steer it towards a resolution or a specific outcome.
+This skill allows them to actively contribute to the flow and progression of the conversation, ensuring that it remains productive and purposeful.

 </details>